undergrad-partner-school

 Deadlines

-The last day for submitting applications to Cornell University is January 2.
-If you are applying for a transfer, note that the application deadline is March 15.
+The closing date for applications to this school is January 2.
+For transfer students, note that the application deadline is March 15.

 Retention Rate

-The freshman retention rate for Cornell University was 96.89% in 2023, which is an outstanding retention rate only the most prestigious institutions achieve.
+As reported in 2025, the freshman retention rate for Cornell University was 98.1%, which is an amazing retention rate only the most prestigious institutions achieve.

 Student Body